open-source-tabletop/cadence/core-rules/core-rules.md

 #### Abilities

 Abilities are like actions that are unique to a unit.
-These work like normal actions and the details of how they work, along with any requirements or restrictions, will be given in a unit's profile.
+These work like normal actions and the details of how they work, the number of command points they require to perform, along with any requirements or restrictions, will be given in a unit's profile.

 #### Unit Formation